Vendar

 Buyer use cases

-Negative suppression and cleanup when harmful branded results are persistent.; Brand protection for businesses and professionals that need steadier control over search visibility.; Executive reputation support when personal search results influence trust and deal flow.
+Negative suppression and cleanup when harmful branded results are persistent.; Brand protection for businesses and professionals that need steadier control over search visibility.; Executive reputation support when personal search results influence trust and deal flow.; High-stakes ORM buyers who need suppression, crisis cleanup, review removal support, and discreet executive or company reputation repair.; Buyers who can validate anonymized Semrush case examples with direct references.

 Not recommended for

-Local businesses that only need review-response or Google profile support.
+Local businesses that only need review-response or Google profile support.; Buyers requiring public verified buyer-review proof.; Buyers who cannot tolerate anonymized proof or ORM outcome uncertainty.

 Disqualifiers